tcurdt/homedir/bin/README.md

 ## lines-sample

 Ever wanted to x random lines out of 10GB text file?
 Most of the usual approaches fail short when files get too big.
 This script is efficient also on large files.

-## sparkle-generate-keys

-Generate the keys for sparkle.

-## sparkle-sign

-Sign a release.

-## sparkle-verify

-Download the last release and verify it.

-## split-dir

-Split files across directories.

-## sync-media

-Sync local disk with server.

-## watch-apple-store

-The Apple store is down and you have better things to do than hitting reload and waiting.
-This script watches the website for you and sends you a growl notification once the store is back.

-## xcode-release

-My script to release Mac projects